elisos/memory-game/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 * This project was inspired by my daughter.
 And she's also a reason why it took forever to finish!
 Attempting to do programming while keeping an eye on a toddler is not - well, ideal - to put it mildly.
-But she's very happy that mommy made her a game; with animals - as per request!
+On the bright side, she's very happy that mommy made her a game; with animals - as per request!

 * I want  to thank to Udacity, my mentor and my classmates for being an amazing support in times when I felt like banging my head to a wall because code wouldn't work!
 Y'all are the best!